 - Be a Source of Guidance to Social Media/Public Relations, Community Outreach, Sponsorship and Special Events. - Hold the position of Chairman of Standing and Ad Hoc Committees, and shall perform the duties usual to the office of chairman; - Shall have all the powers to perform all duties of the President in the case of temporary absence of the President, Vice President Hockey Programs and Vice President of Operations. - e) Treasurer Overview.
 The Treasurer shall be a Member and a Director of the Corporation as provided by these By-laws and shall be responsible for supervising the general financial operations of the Corporation and shall have such powers and duties as the Board may specify.
-The Treasurer shall also perform such other duties as may be required by law or as the Board may determine from time to time; - The Treasurer may not take office until such time as Directors has determined by 2/3 majority vote, a quorum being present, that the individual is competent to perform the duties of the position notwithstanding that he may have been duly nominated and elected at the Annual General Meeting; Having been endorsed by Directors the Treasurer shall: - In the temporary absence of the President, and Vice President Hockey Programs, have all the powers to perform all the duties of the President, however, while in this capacity shall not vote except when such vote is needed to break a tie; - Hold the position of Chairman of Standing and Ad Hoc Committees and shall perform the duties usual to the office of Chairman; - Shall be the primary cheque signing officer; - Ensure the proper maintenance of all books and accounts; shall authorize all expenditures and investments, shall duly sign all cheques, instruments of credit and liability, along with one other of the approved signing officers; - Shall be responsible for having the KMHA.'s books and accounts audited by a competent accounting firm on an annual basis;
+The Treasurer shall also perform such other duties as may be required by law or as the Board may determine from time to time; - The Treasurer may not take office until such time as Directors has determined by 2/3 majority vote, a quorum being present, that the individual is competent to perform the duties of the position notwithstanding that he may have been duly nominated and elected at the Annual General Meeting; Having been endorsed by Directors the Treasurer shall: - In the temporary absence of the President, and Vice President Hockey Programs, have all the powers to perform all the duties of the President, however, while in this capacity shall not vote except when such vote is needed to break a tie; - Hold the position of Chairman of Standing and Ad Hoc Committees and shall perform the duties usual to the office of Chairman; - Direct the planning, organizing, implementing and monitoring of all budgets; - Shall be the primary cheque signing officer; - Ensure the proper maintenance of all books and accounts; shall authorize all expenditures and investments, shall duly sign all cheques, instruments of credit and liability, along with one other of the approved signing officers; - Shall be responsible for having the KMHA.'s books and accounts audited by a competent accounting firm on an annual basis;

 - Prepare a financial statement of all monies received and disbursed and shall report on same at each regular Board of Directors meeting and at the Annual General Meeting of its membership; and - In the absence of the President, sign all contracts, engagements, leases or other documents on behalf of the KMHA that commit KMHA funds or establish a liability. - f) Director At Large 1 Referees/Officials.
-The Director at Large shall: - Perform the duties of liaison with Referees/Officials, including: - Three meetings per season with all officials registered with KMHA - Create reporting structure for Referee and Chief - Report all issues regarding Referees/Officials to the Board of Directors. - g) Director At Large -2 Risk and Safety.
-The Director at Large shall: - Perform the duties of the KMHA Risk and Safety Manager, including: - o Investigation of incidents and complaints; and - Informal reporting of incidents and complaints. - Oversee the Risk and Safety Coordinator - Manage the KMHA Discipline and Appeals processes to include: - Chair all KMHA Discipline and Appeals hearings; - Where there is a potential conflict of interest, the Director at Large shall remove them and the President will appoint a chair to conduct the hearing(s).
+The Director at Large shall: - Perform the duties of liaison with Referees/Officials, including: - o Three meetings per season with all officials registered with KMHA - Create reporting structure for Referee and Chief - Report all issues regarding Referees/Officials to the Board of Directors. - g) Director At Large -2 Risk and Safety.
+The Director at Large shall: - Perform the duties of the KMHA Risk and Safety Manager, including: - Investigation of incidents and complaints; and - o Informal reporting of incidents and complaints. - Where a conflict of interest may arise, the Director at Large shall remove them and the President will appoint a member of the KMHA Board of Directors to fulfill the requirement. - Oversee the Risk and Safety Coordinator - Manage the KMHA Discipline and Appeals processes to include: - Chair all KMHA Discipline and Appeals hearings; - Where there is a potential conflict of interest, the Director at Large shall remove them and the President will appoint a chair to conduct the hearing(s).